plures/code-canvas/README.md

 2. Run `deno task prepare-hooks`.
 3. Configure your current activity in `sot/state/activity.yaml`.
 4. Commit changes.
 The hook will validate diffs against the FSM and chores.
 5. Use `sot/canvas/*.yaml` to design UI and business flows.
-Renderers can target Storybook or custom viewers later.
+Supports both YAML Canvas and JSON Canvas formats for interoperability with Obsidian Canvas.

 ## Structure
 ```